Not everyone can be a Kimberly or an Anthony.

 But there really are a lot of variables at work when it comes to costing out a proposal software package.
 Why?
 Packages and pricing tend to depend on user needs and requirements.
 Total cost also depends on how the packages or pricing tiers are created.

-For example, when Proposify first started, plans were based on the amount of active proposals in each account.
+For example, when Proposify first started, plans were based on the number of active proposals in each account.
 However, we found that this approach limited customers’ ability to send proposals, which didn’t help them win more business.

 Because there are different pricing models, the cost of proposal software may vary amongst competitors.
 Be sure to check out exactly what packages include.
 Speaking of, let’s talk about the things that may or may not come with your purchase and how they factor into the total cost.